-The coffee culture in Australia has been flourishing in the last several years.
-Riding along the success of this movement are the coffee businesses.
-From roasters to coffee shops, every day is a good day to be selling coffee for everyone.
-However, there is one industry that is also blooming despite being overlooked by many roasters — the coffee capsule business.
+The coffee culture in Australia has been flourishing over the last several years.
+Riding along the success of this movement are coffee businesses.
+From roasters to coffee shops, every day is a good day to be selling coffee.
+However, there is one segment of the industry that is blooming despite being overlooked by many roasters — the coffee capsule business.

 Australian Coffee Culture